Understanding Minnesota's Open Container Law

-Ever since the repeal of prohibition between 1933 with the passage of the 21st amendment to the constitution, to 1966 when the last Temperance Laws were repealed in Mississippi, the United States has had an uneasy relationship with alcohol.
+Since the repeal of prohibition between 1933 and the passage of the 21st amendment to the constitution in 1966, when the last Temperance Laws were repealed in Mississippi, the United States has had an uneasy relationship with alcohol.
 According to The Huffington Post, the enduring existence of open container laws represents a continuing form of prohibition.

-Open container laws apply only to government facilities, not to private property that is open to the public, like restaurants, stadiums or theaters.
+Open container laws apply only to government facilities, not private property open to the public, like restaurants, stadiums, or theaters.
 However, open container laws do apply to government-administered facilities like parks, picnic grounds, campgrounds, even sidewalks, as well as motor vehicles.
-Many thousands of people are ticketed or even arrested for violating open container laws.
+Thousands of people are ticketed or even arrested for violating open container laws.

-Minnesota’s liquor laws are strict, but they are not as strict as those of Alabama, Arkansas, Idaho, New Hampshire, and West Virginia.
+Minnesota’s liquor laws are strict but not as strict as those of Alabama, Arkansas, Idaho, New Hampshire, and West Virginia.
 In Minnesota, people can be cited if they bring an alcoholic beverage onto the sidewalk from the restaurant or bar where they purchased it unless the container (like the wine bottle) is sealed.
-Drivers and passengers can be sited if they have alcohol containers in their possession, even if they are not driving.
-All previously opened bottles have to be sealed and put in a secure location away from the passenger compartment of the vehicle.
-Alcohol is not allowed in any public parks in the state, although enforcement depends on circumstances.
+Drivers and passengers can be cited if they have alcohol containers in their possession, even if they are not driving.
+All previously opened bottles must be sealed and put in a secure location away from the vehicle's passenger compartment.
+Alcohol is not allowed in any public parks in the state, although enforcement depends on the circumstances.
 Anyone who receives a citation for violation of Open Container Laws can be convicted of a felony.
 This conviction can have serious ramifications.

 A DWI conviction can have serious consequences, including fines, jail time, and a suspension or revocation of your driver's license.